 Movie: (1969) On a colonized moon, the services of a disaffected former-astronaut-turned-“moon ferry”-pilot are needed by sinister tycoon and a woman looking for her moon miner brother.

 Opening: Joel explains the premise and suggests viewers go get a nutritious snack

-Invention exchange: Larry’s hair is lifeless, but the invention exchange must go on.
+Invention exchange: Larry’s hair is lifeless.
 Joel demonstrates his food teleporter; the Mads have invented celebrity mouth-to-mouth toothpaste

 Host segment 3: Crow and Tom fight over the women in the movie, in zero gravity